OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 #### Cryptographically secure session identifier generation
 As mentioned previously, it is common to store session data on the server and to generate a session identifier to store in a cookie.
 If this session identifier is not cryptographically secure (such as just using the userid of the current user) or is not suitably random, such as incrementing a number, then the session identifier is easy to guess and the session easy to hijack by an attacker.
 A good session management system will generate a cryptographically secure value for a session identifier.
-For example, ASP.Net uses a 24 character alpanumeric identifier (which will be web safe, as opposed to a binary value).
+For example, ASP.Net uses a 24 character alphanumeric identifier (which will be web safe, as opposed to a binary value).

 #### Where to store the session data
 Although it is possible to store almost any session data in a cookie, this is not recommended and for any authorization type information should never be done.
 Security is best handled on a server, not decided by the contents of a small text file which is easy